tfgrid-studio/tfgrid-docs/docs/guides/ai-agent.md

 tfgrid-compose stopall
 ```

-Projects execute in parallel using systemd template services (`tfgrid-ai-project@{name}.service`).
-Each project runs in an isolated service instance with dedicated resource limits and automatic failure recovery.
+**New Feature:** Projects execute in parallel using systemd template services (`tfgrid-ai-project@{name}.service`).
+Each project runs in an isolated service instance with dedicated resource limits (2GB memory, 150% CPU quota) and automatic failure recovery.
+You can now run unlimited concurrent AI agents simultaneously.

 ---